Top 9 B2B Marketing Agencies For Sales Tech Companies

 This structure supports ongoing execution across campaigns, content, paid channels, and enablement assets while keeping planning and delivery closely connected.

-Notable clients: Bazaarvoice, Zerofox, COTA, Cycle labs, fauna
+Notable clients: Bazaarvoice, Zerofox, COTA, Cycle Labs, Fauna

 Pricing: New North publicly shares a monthly investment range, with clients typically spending between $6,000 and $15,000 depending on scope and priorities.